kreier/asa/motorshield_1/readme.md

+## Description

-This simple program just activates the two motors and lets them drive forward (increasingly) and backwards.
+This simple program just activates the two motors and lets them drive forward (increasingly faster, then slower) and backwards.